Gone are the days when people used to explore small businesses around the neighbourhood physically.

-Customer reviews are a powerful tool if used to your benefit because they influence customer trust, your ranking in a search, conversions, and click-through frequencies.
+Responding to positive reviews is a powerful tool if used to your benefit because they influence customer trust, ranking in local search rankings, conversions, and click-through frequencies.

 Just as much as a bad review can put you down, a good one can lift you, but none of it should get to your head.
 A review, especially a negative one, needs an objective response without any hint of defensiveness.
 Research shows that over 90% of consumers judge a company by their reviews.

-So, it’s crucial that instead of getting all worked up or taking things personally, it’s better to apologise to the reviewer and ask how you can make your service better.
+So, it’s crucial that instead of getting all worked up or taking things personally, it’s better to apologise to the reviewer and ask how you can improve your service area business.
 You can also offer them discount coupons or a refund as compensation.
-It’s good to provide a simple explanation but make sure that you don’t come off as too defensive.
+It’s good to provide a simple explanation, but make sure you don’t come off as too defensive.

 6. The Booking Feature Is Important